SpitSwapula/GultraKill/README.md

 If someone else chucked a coin, shoot it before they can to totally meme them.

+THE MORE COINS CHAINED, THE HIGHER THE END DAMAGE.

+So while throwing more coins will guarentee a kill most of the time, having a big cluster of coins in the air is easier for opponents to shoot and make all that damage go to you.

 Coins will recharge over time and you will receive a notification.

 Add players to blacklist and whitelist so you can choose who is targetted.